stelligent/stelligent-u/04-vpcs/README.md

 ##### Question: Connectivity

-_Can you ssh to your instance yet?_
+_Try connecting to your instance via ssh.
+Why aren't you able to at this point?_

 #### Lab 4.1.6: Elastic IP